 - Helping individuals attend work, college or university

-Your duties will vary based on the needs of the individual you are supporting.
-Some may have more social needs while others need help with mobility and personal care.
+Your duties will vary based on the needs of the individual.
+Some may have more social needs while others need help with mobility & personal care.

 Support will be for adults in the community with physical, mental and/or learning disabilities.
 The support may be for a few hours each day or you may be part of a team that delivers 24 hours care.